electrode-io/fynpo/packages/fyn/README.md

 ## General

 - A super fast node package manager for installing modules.
+- Production quality with a lot of unit tests and verified on real applications.
 - 100% compatible with NodeJS and its ecosystem.
-- Clean and flexible dependency locking.
+- A flat and simple dependency lock file that can be diffed and edited.
 - Always deterministic `node_modules` installation.
-- Proper handling of `optionalDependencies`.
 - Keeping compatibility by internally using the same modules as [npm].

 # Overview